3 Days in Tokyo: What to See, Do, and Eat

 Three days in Tokyo will give you a taste of what this city has to offer, and leave you eager to come back and explore.

-There are many ways to approach 3 days Tokyo.
-On tactic is to schedule every minute and try to see as much as you possibly can.
+There are many ways to approach 3 days in Tokyo.
+One tactic is to schedule every minute and try to see as much as you possibly can.
 The other tactic is to go the sights you are most excited about, and then wander and see where the city takes you.
 No matter where you end up, you will not be disappointed… and you never know what you may find!

 To ensure you have a perfect trip, have a local plan it for you.
 For just $25 a day, our locals will plan a completely personalized trip for you.
 Your itinerary will be packed with insider tips and off the beaten path suggestions.
 The trip will be planned to your specific travel preferences (foodie? love the outdoors? museum junkie?).